ChristineTham/christinetham.github.io/src/pages/bio/work.md

 ---
 layout: ../../layouts/doc.astro
 section: My Life
-title: Work (1989-2019)
+title: Work (1988-2019)
 description: My work history, from a personal perspective
 weight: 300
 ---

 This section is not a resume.
 If you want to read my resume, you can visit my profile on [LinkedIn](https://www.linkedin.com/in/christham/).
-It is a recounting of my work history but from a personal perspective.
+It is a anecdotal retelling of highlights from my work life from a personal perspective.

 ## Option Technology